 - If the new event type does not match any of the selected filters for cells currently on the screen then this event will be ignored, though it will still be shown in the Event menu list.

 - You can open the camera manually in any of the layout cells.
 Such a camera will stay on screen until closed by the user, it won't be replaced by an event even when this layout cell is not selected as main.

-- You can review archives, create clips and do object searches on the selected camera stream while the rest of the screen can still be armed mode, the alarm station will continue showing new events.
+- You can review archives, create clips and do object searches on the selected camera stream while the rest of the screen can still be in the armed mode, the alarm station will continue showing new events.

 - There are no restrictions on how you can configure the screen, you can have any number of manually opened and active layout cells on the screen to fit your specific needs.

-- Leaving cameras on screen for extended periods of time can lead to a significant amount of traffic generation and thus can result in substantial charges for consumed traffic.
+- Leaving cameras on-screen for extended periods of time can lead to a significant amount of traffic generation and thus can result in substantial charges for consumed traffic.